typoes/typoes.github.io/about.md

 *** So make a PR
 ** I wish someone would check up on me every so often
 *** So check up on someone every so often
 * At work.
 Stop waiting for others to lead around.
-Be the leader your ego tells you you are but are too lazy to be
+Be the leader your ego tells you you are

 ### Discipline